golioth/docs/docs/cloud/2-output-streams/8-influx/README.md

 - Have an existing bucket
 - Create an API token for the InfluxDB Cloud
 - Use the "Serverless" version of InfluxDB Cloud
-- Create an instance of the InfluxDB outputstream in your Golioth account
+- Create an instance of the InfluxDB Output Stream in your Golioth account

-The InfluxDB outputstream is geared specifically to the [InfluxDB Cloud Serverless](https://docs.influxdata.com/influxdb/cloud-serverless/) version of the managed cloud offering.
+The InfluxDB Output Stream is geared specifically to the [InfluxDB Cloud Serverless](https://docs.influxdata.com/influxdb/cloud-serverless/) version of the managed cloud offering.

 ## Setup the InfluxDB Output Stream